 Even if you cannot hold a dog owner strictly liable for the bite, you may still have an ordinary negligence claim.
 There is no state leash law, but several Florida counties have implemented these rules.
 They can impose a duty on a dog owner to restrain his or her pet when it is off the owner’s property.
 They may also prohibit the owner from tethering the animal in a way that gives it access to public property or someone else’s private property.
 If a dog owner violates a leash law, and the dog bites a person as a result, the owner may be liable.

 You may be able to recover a wide range of economic and non-economic damages for your injuries.
 By proving your claim, you can seek compensation for any related medical bills, loss in income, pain and suffering, and more.
 There is a four-year statute of limitations on most injury lawsuits in Florida.
-You can secure your claim in time by seeking the advice of an experienced lawyer.Discuss Your Case With a South Florida Accident Attorney
+You can secure your claim in time by seeking the advice of an experienced lawyer.Discuss Your Case With a West Palm Beach Accident Attorney

-At Frankl & Kominsky, we provide diligent representation to dog bite and animal attack victims in South Florida and the surrounding area.
+At Frankl & Kominsky, we provide diligent representation to dog bite and animal attack victims in West Palm Beach and the surrounding area.
 Our accident attorneys are tenacious advocates for the injured.
 We will pursue your claim against a dog owner whose carelessness harmed you.
-Our clients come from cities throughout Florida, such as Deerfield Beach, Boca Raton, and Coral Gables.
+Our clients come from cities throughout Palm Beach County, such as Palm Beach Gardens, Boca Raton, and Delray Beach.
 Call our office today at (855) 800-8000 or complete our online form to arrange a free initial consultation.
 Our staff is fluent in Spanish and Creole.